The best ways to get to Montreal for the 2021 Canadian Grand Prix plus advice on getting to Circuit Gilles Villeneuve and around the city.

 - Other long-haul flights: The average cost of a flights from Australia to Montreal in June is around $1500-2500 AUD.
 All flights have at least 1-2 layovers (in cities such as LA, Dallas, New York, Vancouver and Toronto) and a total travelling time averaging in excess of 24 hours.
 There are few direct flights to Montreal from either Asia or The Middle East – flights normally transit in either Toronto or New York.
 The main flight legs to North America from both Asia and the Middle East are amongst the longest non-stop flights in the world, taking 14-16 hours.

-Getting to Circuit Gilles Villeneuve
+How to get to Circuit Gilles Villeneuve

 Montreal Public Transport